growdigital/forestgarden.wales/content/blog/planting-post-wild-world.md

 To my mind, this attitude of human supremacy is the driving force behind our terrible relationship with the natural world (you know, mass extinction, climate breakdown).
 It really ought to be the other way round, people should exist to please plants and ecosystems, which in a virtuous circle would please people.

 The lovely [Andrew O’Brien](https://www.gardensweedsandwords.com) did [tweet in defence](https://twitter.com/AndrewTimothyOB/status/1209058231714234368) and I do agree with him in part.
-There is some good stuff in there, particularly for a novice like myself, including 5 very sound principles, some good advice on soil preparation, the emphasis on management rather than maintenance, ideas for how to create plant communities etc.
+There is some good stuff in the book, particularly for a novice like myself, including 5 very sound principles, some good advice on soil preparation, the emphasis on management rather than maintenance, ideas for how to create plant communities etc.

 Overall though, I think the book reflects an imbalance which lies at the heart of contemporary garden design.
 Much of garden design has the sense of irrelevance because it is first and foremost about how a garden **looks**, not how it works.